gconsentini/nodevuejs/README.md

 5. Open `http://localhost:8080` in browser

 > One thing was noticed when you open the client with Firefox, after deleting a user the page does not refresh itself to update the users, so if you're using Firefox note that you should refresh the page **F5**.

-> With Google Chrome no problem was encountered
+> With Google Chrome no problem was encountered.